 Partitioning the true breeding values and genetic trend

 The partitioning showed that the higher genetic gain in the multiplier compared to the nucleus for trait 1 was due to additional contribution from selection of multiplier females.
 We show this in Figure 4 with the genetic trends in the nucleus and multiplier by trait and their partitions summarised over 10 replicates.
 As expected, the nucleus genetic gain stemmed completely from selection of nucleus males and nucleus females.
 The selection of nucleus males contributed more to the genetic gain than the selection of nucleus females.
-The mean genetic gain in generation 40 in the nucleus for trait 1 was 9.75 and 8.34 for trait 2, with male selection contributing 5.65 for trait 1 and 4.92 for trait 2, and female selection contributing 4.10 for trait 1 and 3.42 for trait 2.
+The mean genetic gain at generation 40 in the nucleus for trait 1 was 9.75 and 8.34 for trait 2, with male selection contributing 5.65 for trait 1 and 4.92 for trait 2, and female selection contributing 4.10 for trait 1 and 3.42 for trait 2.

 In the multiplier, the average genetic gain for trait 1 was higher than in the nucleus.
 This increase was driven by two sources.
 First, nucleus males made a larger contribution to the multiplier than to nucleus genetic gain, since they contributed directly by fathering the multiplier animals and indirectly through subsequent selection of their genes in future generations.
 Second, multiplier female selection made a non-zero contribution.
-The mean genetic gain in generation 40 in the multiplier for trait 1 was 10.00 with nucleus males contributing 5.75, nucleus females 4.09, and multiplier females 0.14.
-The mean genetic gain and path partitions in generation 40 for trait 2 in the multiplier were comparable to the nucleus.
+The mean genetic gain at generation 40 in the multiplier for trait 1 was 10.00 with nucleus males contributing 5.75, nucleus females 4.09, and multiplier females 0.14.
+The mean genetic gain and its path partitioning at generation 40 for trait 2 were similar in the in the multiplier and the nucleus.
 Additional files 1 shows distributions of partitioned true breeding values for one replicate.

 MaleFlow20 scenario